KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-anotherNewsFeed by MMRIZE](https://github.com/MMRIZE/MMM-anotherNewsFeed)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: There is no CHANGELOG file.
+1. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-3. Recommendation: There is no CODE_OF_CONDUCT file.
+2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+3. Information: There are updates for 5 dependencie(s):
+   - @eslint/css       ^0.11.0  →  ^0.11.1
+   - @eslint/js        ^9.34.0  →  ^9.36.0
+   - @eslint/markdown   ^7.2.0  →   ^7.3.0
+   - eslint            ^9.34.0  →  ^9.36.0
+   - globals           ^16.3.0  →  ^16.4.0

 ### [MMM-AnyList by codetheweb](https://github.com/codetheweb/MMM-AnyList)